wavefrontHQ/help/proxies.md

 * Delete one or more proxies by selecting the check boxes for the proxies and clicking the **Delete** icon.

     **Note**: You cannot delete a proxy in **Active** status.
 * Open an individual proxy dashboard by clicking the corresponding proxy name.
-This dashboard contains a number of charts based on the internal metrics emitted by the proxy.
-You can examine the proxy health and usage information.
 * Go to the **Wavefront Service and Proxy Data** dashboard by clicking **Usage and Proxies Data Dashboard**.
-This dashboard is predefined in the Wavefront Usage integration.
-The **Proxies: Overview** and the **Proxy Troubleshooting** sections of this dashboard contain a number of charts based on the internal metrics emitted by all proxies in the environment.
-You can examine the overall health and usage information for your proxies.

 {% include proxies_links.md %}